Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 {% image
     size="small"
     src="Echigo_Kobana_Extras.jpg"
-    alt="Four hanafuda cards, one with a picture of a Tengu and manfacturer’s name, the rest with a stylized depection of a spearman." %}
+    alt="Four hanafuda cards, one with a picture of a Tengu and manfacturer’s name, the rest with a stylized depiction of a spearman." %}
 The four extra cards of an <span lang="ja-Latn">Echigo-kobana</span> deck by <span class="noun" lang="ja-Latn">Ōishi Tengudō</span>.
 {% imageEnd %}